The incredible power of the 90-day business plan.

 Until that moment, sat in an MOT garage in Plymouth, when I didn’t want any of that.

 That was when I realised what I really wanted – to be there for my kids.

 It turns out, I wanted an ambitious, lifestyle business.

 Introducing..
 The 90 day business plan

-Almost immediately, I shut down our two offices and told our small team that they could all work from home.
-I told them that they could work hours that suited them and that we wouldn’t be focusing on “busy work” anymore.
+And so, almost immediately, I shut down our two offices and told our small team that they could all work from home.
+From that moment on, I told them that they could work hours that suited them and that we wouldn’t be focusing on “busy work” anymore.
 Instead, we’d focus on the small number of tasks that really make a big difference.

 In short, three BIG things every 90 days.

 Each week, we’d work on ONE thing that moves us towards the stepping stones.